KZFREW/KZ.Autosplitters/Releases/Vice City/README.md

 ### Split Settings
 This script allows you to split for the following:

-- All storyline missions, all asset missions, all gang war missions.
+- All storyline missions, all asset missions, all gang war missions; beginning or end.
 - All Sunshine Autos races and export lists.
 - All Stadium events, including the ability to split once all three are complete.
 - All Chopper Checkpoints, Off-Road Challenges, and RC Top-Fun missions.